antarctica/MeshiPhi/docs/source/sections/Command_line_interface.rst

 Command Line Interface
 ###############################

-The CaartograPhi package provides CLI entry points, intended to be used in succession to plan a route through a digital environment.
+The MeshiPhi package provides CLI entry points, used to build a digital environment from a hetrogeneous collection of source data.
+This digital environment file (mesh) may then be exported to a variety of file formats for use in other systems, such as GIS software.
+The produced mesh file also interfaces directly with PolarRoute, BAS's route planning software to provide optinal routes through mesh.
 ^^^^^^^^^^^
 create_mesh
 ^^^^^^^^^^^